martijnvandenboom/backup-website/content/blog/2025-create-support-on-your-website-for-dark-mode-capability-with-a-subtile-icon.md

 ---
 D﻿ear reader,

 I﻿ would like to refer you to my GitHub page for a nice and simple project enabling the dark mode effect on a website.
-I want to share this with you so that it can inspire you and enable you to do a similar implementation your own website.
+I want to share this with you so that it can inspire you and enable you to do a similar implementation that you can use on your own website.

 S﻿ee: https://github.com/martijnvandenboom/darkmode-test